omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/zombies.gif)

-^ Zombie survival.
-Well this wasn't so much a use of web apis -- I just got frustrated trying to make a demo that used the gamepad API, and so decided to make this instead.
-The zombies move towards the player and when they get too close you die.
+^ Zombie survival wasn't so much a use of web apis -- I just got frustrated trying to make a demo that used the gamepad API, and so decided to make this instead.
+The zombies move towards the player and when they get too close you take damage until you die.
 You can move around by looking at the area you wish to move to and tapping the screen.

 ---
 ### Week 3
 ## UX of VR

-^ For the third week I focussed mainly on writing VR UX articles rather than creating demos...
+^ For the third week I focussed mainly on writing VR UX articles rather than creating hacks...

 ---
 ![](images/holiday1.jpg)